Christen Købke: Early career

 At the end of 1837 he married Susanna Cecilie Krohn (1810–1849), and shortly afterwards painted a portrait of his young bride.

 Travel to Italy

 In 1838 he received a travel stipend from the academy, left his new wife and traveled via Dresden and Munich to Italy accompanied by decorative painter Georg Hilker (1807–1875).
 They arrived in Rome by year's end where he met his brother-in-law, sculptor and medallionist, Frederik Christopher Krohn (1806–1883) and many other Danish artists.
-He traveled, along with Constantin Hansen (1804–1880) the following summer to Naples, Sorrento, Pompeii and Capri where he painted out in the open air.
+He traveled, along with Constantin Hansen (1804–1880) the following summer to Naples, Sorrento, Pompeii and Capri where he painted in the open air.

 Return to Denmark

 He returned home in 1840 with a large collection of sketches for later use and inspiration.
 Unfortunately, most of his later work with these Italian themes was uninspired, and they found little favor.
 Købke even considered at the time becoming a decorator, having participated in 1844–1845 in the decoration of the Thorvaldsen Museum in Copenhagen, which is dedicated to the artistic works of neo-classicistical sculptor Bertel Thorvaldsen (1770–1844).

 Two years after his father died in 1843, the family sold the property outside Copenhagen, and Købke moved back into the city.
 His application for admission to the academy, which was accompanied by one of his failed Italian landscapes, was rejected in 1846.
 He died in 1848 of pneumonia, and is buried in Assistens Kirkegård.